SkiFire13/master-thesis/chapters/4-implementation.typ

     total: 0.035608
 ```

-We can then convert it to a AUT file using the `ltsconvert` utility, which converts between different labelled transition systems formats:
+The lts file was then converted to an AUT file using the `ltsconvert` utility, which converts between different labelled transition systems formats:

 ```cmd
 > ltsconvert bridge.lts bridge.aut --timings